mikahas/speede/README.md

 Your sole challenge?
 Keep up with the relentless rhythm of blinking lights.
 Brace yourself for a rollercoaster of frustration and fun, as this game brilliantly combines a challenge with an irresistibly addictive quality, keeping you coming back for more adrenaline-pumping action.

-A special thanks to Spede Pasanen, the Finnish inventor, comedian, and multifaceted personality, whose creativity inspired this exciting journey.
+A special thanks to Spede Pasanen, the Finnish inventor, comedian, and multifaceted personality, whose creativity inspired this exciting project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>